Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from Last Week's Post

-This is the continuation of last week's Article Learn Binary Number System
+This is the continuation of last week's Article, Learn the Binary Number System

-Last week https://www.msaccesstips.com/2010/09/octal-numbering-system.htmlwe have gone through the fundamentals of the Binary Number System and learned how to convert decimal number 10 to binary and saw different methods also.
+Last week, we went through the fundamentals of the Binary Number System and learned how to convert the decimal number 10 to binary, and saw different methods also.

-I hope you have tried converting the sample number 255, that I have given at the end of last week's article, using both methods shown there.
+I hope you have tried converting the sample number 255, which I gave at the end of the earlier article, using both methods shown there.

 If you could not do it, then let us do it here.